Equipping Professionals with Essential Skills

-- Clergy & Lay Leaders – Many people rely on the support of their faith community facing challenging life circumstances.
-It is critical that faith leaders understand the dynamics of domestic violence and are prepared to support families dealing with abuse, while holding the safety of the victims and their children as sacred.
-Alexandra House works with Partners in Faith for Peace, a community-based coalition, to offer highly effective trainings for clergy and lay leaders around responding to domestic violence and working with children who have witnessed violence.
+Many people rely on the support of their faith community, facing challenging life circumstances.
+Faith leaders must understand the dynamics of domestic violence and be prepared to support families dealing with abuse while holding the safety of the victims/survivors and their children as sacred.

-- Corporate or Workplace Setting – Domestic and sexual violence does not cease to impact people once they enter their place of employment.
-Employers, supervisors, and HR personnel can support their workers by becoming trained to respond to domestic abuse, creating policies that support victims and hold perpetrators accountable, and by providing learning and awareness opportunities for all employees.
-Alexandra House believes engaging with local businesses in this way is critical to creating safe communities and is available to train and provide support towards this end.
+Domestic and sexual violence does not cease to impact people once they enter their place of employment.
+Employers, supervisors, and HR personnel can support their workers by becoming trained to respond to domestic abuse, creating policies that support victims and hold perpetrators accountable, and providing learning and awareness opportunities for all employees.
+Alexandra House believes engaging with local businesses is critical to creating safe communities and is available to train and provide support.